-The most frequent car defects that have been associated with car fires are fuel system or electrical system defects.
-Additionally, if the vehicle components are not designed to minimize the spreading of fire, the consequences can be even more disastrous.
+When a vehicle catches fire after an accident, the situation can rapidly turn life-threatening.
+The most common car defects associated with fires are fuel system or electrical system defects.
 Both electrical and fuel-fed fires are often caused by manufacturing or design defects.

 Vehicles are not supposed to combust spontaneously, and if they do, very often, this can be a sign of some form of defect.

 At the same time, vehicle fires are more frequent than we may think; almost one out of five reported fires involves one or more cars.

 That is why the automotive sector is under scrutiny for the many defects in the vehicles that have led to recalls of parts that may cause a fire hazard in the fuel system and the engine compartment.